 Stormwater

-Formed in 2011, the Northern Tasmanian Stormwater Working Group (NTSWG) brings together the eight councils in the northern region, along with TasWater and the EPA, to improve stormwater management.
-This program aims to manage threats to water quality and ecological health of the kanamaluka / Tamar estuary that are linked to stormwater pollution, through continued management improvements and industry education.
+Formed in 2011, the Northern Tasmanian Stormwater Working Group (NTSWG) brings together the eight councils, along with TasWater, Tas Irrigation, and the EPA to improve stormwater management in the northern region.
+This program aims to manage threats to water quality and the ecological health of the Kanamaluka / Tamar estuary that are linked to stormwater pollution, through continued improvement to management and industry education.

 Focus